erikmukk/tuum-test-assignment/README.md

 For example AccountService can call only AccountDAO directly.
 If it needs access to BalanceDAO, it does it through BalanceService.

+6. I have hardcoded all the secrets as of now, because this is here just for local demo, nothing more.
+I could pass values using an env file to docker-compose, but for me, it seemed out of the scope for this test assignment.

 ### Estimation of how many transactions app can handle per second

+My development machine (a laptop) has Intel i7-8565U CPU and 24GB of ram.

 Locally I can see that creation of one transaction takes about 15-20ms.
 So, if it would be constantly the same, then in 1 minute it could handle 50 to 66 transaction requests.
 But let´s factor in that there is more load on server